bassnp/res_web/IMPLEMENTATION_COMPLETE.md

 ## Executive Summary

 Successfully implemented a **Single Point of Truth (SPOT)** architecture that consolidates all engineer profile data into a centralized, maintainable configuration system.
-All hardcoded values across 10+ files have been eliminated and replaced with a dynamic, type-safe, auto-generating configuration pipeline.
+All hardcoded values across 10+ files have been replaced with a dynamic, type-safe, auto-generating configuration pipeline.

+**Note:** Profile data currently contains **placeholder values** (Project Alpha, Project Beta, etc.) ready to be customized with actual resume data.

 ---